 Peter Gold‘s research interests broadly include neotectoncs and tectonic geomorphology.
-His masters research involved the use of terrestrial lidar and immersive virtual reality visualization and analysis methods to better understand the character of both coseismic and long term fault slip from measurements of recent earthquake ruptures along the Dixie Valley (US) and Borrego (Mexico) faults.
+His M.S. research involved the use of terrestrial lidar and immersive virtual reality visualization and analysis methods to better understand the character of both coseismic and long term fault slip from measurements of recent earthquake ruptures along the Dixie Valley (US) and Borrego (Mexico) faults.
 Primary goals of these projects included the definition of field survey protocols that minimize aleatoric (measurement) uncertainties as well as the development of virtual field measurement methods that allow empirical determination of epistemic (interpretive) uncertainties associated with common field measurements.
-Peter’s research with Dr. Behr at UT Austin will initially focus on combining 10Be cosmogenic nuclide and pedogenic carbonate geochronology with lidar-based surface analyses of offset alluvial fans in order to quantify fault displacement rates along a strand of the southern San Andreas fault.
-Over the next 1-2 years, this research will be expanded onto San Andreas system and Gulf of California Rift Zone faults in Baja California, Mexico.
+Peter’s research with Dr. Behr at UT Austin focuses on combining 10Be cosmogenic nuclide and pedogenic carbonate geochronology with lidar-based surface analyses of offset alluvial fans in order to quantify fault displacement rates along several strands of the southern San Andreas fault system in both southern California and Baja California, Mexico.

 Kory Kirchner is a graduate student pursuing a Master’s degree at the Jackson School of Geosciences.
 He earned a Bachelor’s degree from Northern Arizona University in 2012.
 Kory has a broad interest in structural geology and tectonics; he is currently working with Whitney on dating high pressure metamorphic rocks exposed in the Betic Cordillera of southern Spain.

 Aaron Salin is an undergraduate in the Jackson School’s Honors Research Program currently working with Whitney on a senior thesis project in active tectonics.
-He will be using cosmogenic Be-10 dating to date offset Quaternary alluvial fans along the Banning strand of the San Andreas Fault just northeast of Palm Springs, CA. Looking forward, Aaron will be applying to grad schools and making decisions on the next step of his career in the geosciences.
+Aaron is using a variety of remote sensing data to characterize and restore offset Quaternary alluvial fans along the Banning strand of the San Andreas Fault just northeast of Palm Springs, CA. Looking forward, Aaron will be applying to grad schools and making decisions on the next step of his career in the geosciences.